to Boston Area MA and Southern NH Badminton Clubs

 This club has been operating since 1932.
 The International Badminton Federation (IBF) (now known as Badminton World Federation) was established in 1934, and thus Winchester has been involved with the sport longer than then the IBF!

 For many years, this club has been meeting at the McCall Middle School at 458 Main Street in the center of Winchester, MA.
-The 2010 SPRING Season is from January through the first week of June.
 The club meets most Tuesdays during the school year.
 Occasionally a make-up night may be scheduled on a different weeknight.
 Arlington Recreation offers an alternate place to play on Thursdays at the Dallin School in Arlington, MA.

 The club does not play when there are special events being held in the school gym, or when the school is closed due to school holidays, school vacation days, or snow days.
 When in doubt, e-mail or call one of the club officials listed below, or call the Winchester Recreation Office at 781-721-7125.

-Hours of play are from 7:00 p.m. to 9:55 p.m.
+Normal hours of play are from 7:00 p.m. to 9:55 p.m.
 Players are asked to abide by the requirement they be out of the building by 9:58 p.m.
-No player is permitted to enter the building or gym prior to 7:00 p.m.
+Players have been asked to not enter the building or gym prior to 7:00 p.m.
 Play may begin as soon as the custodians have completed putting up ALL the nets, including checking for the correct net heights.
 Dress is casual, with rubber-soled footwear required.
 The gym is set up with four standard badminton courts.

 Because this is a recreational activity for adults only, anyone under the age of 18 is not permitted to participate as a player.